-The Division of Social and Behavioral Sciences acknowledges as its mission the delivery of an academic program in the social sciences which promotes the development of student competence in the fields of study provided by this Division.
+The Division of Social and Behavioral Sciences acknowledges as its mission the delivery of an academic program in the social sciences which promotes the development student competence in the fields of of study provided by this Division.
 The Division strives to produce students who possess critical and ethical perspectives in our global and pluralistic society.
 It sponsors College community programs and leadership opportunities.
 Faculty and students are encouraged to engage in activities for the purpose of heightening consciousness of current societal issues.

-Criminal Justice Mission
+Criminal Justice Mission Statement

-The mission of the Criminal Justice Program is to prepare students for professional careers in law enforcement, corrections, the legal process, and service.
-Through a combination of required and elective courses, provides a unique theoretical and research base that is desired in the criminal justice field.
-The multidisciplinary program will provide the necessary preparation for student employment in criminal justice industry is through a rigorous study of the liberal arts, as preparation for written, verbal, technological, cultural literacy, community participation, and responsible citizenship
+The mission of Miles College Criminal Justice program is designed to prepare students to be competent, compassionate professionals who function knowledgeably in all aspects of the criminal justice system.
+The program provides a unique theoretical and research base that is desired in the criminal justice field.
+Students are provided with the necessary preparation for employment in a variety of criminal justice agencies.
+It is also committed to a rigorous liberal arts education as a means of acquiring verbal, technological, and cultural literacy, through civic engagement.

-Political Science Mission
+Political Science Mission:

 The Political Science program seeks to instill in its students a lively interest in politics.
-We offer a comprehensive program that reflects the broad discipline of political science covering major subfields of study: American Government and Politics: Political Ideology and Theory: Quantitative Skills and Scientific Methods; and International Relations and Comparative Politics.
-Our goals are to make students think analytically and critically, develop an understanding of national and international structures, ideas, diversity and the quickening pace of globalization.
+We offer a comprehensive program that reflects the broad discipline of political science covering major subfields of study: American Government and Politics; Political Ideology and Theory; Quantitative Skills and Scientific Methods; and International Relations and Comparative Politics.
+Our goals are to make students think analytically and critically, develop an understanding of national and international structures, ideas, diversity, and the quickening pace of globalization.